Want a simple way to increase the visibility of your LinkedIn profile, land more job interviews, and generate more leads?

 Examples of Measurable Metrics For Your LinkedIn Headline

-The keywords we found earlier will help you get found in searches, the “mini pitch” will turn those eyeballs into clicks and opportunities.
+The keywords we found earlier will help you appear in searches, and the “mini pitch” will turn those eyeballs into clicks and opportunities.

-Examples Of LinkedIn Headlines That Combined Keywords + Value
+Examples Of LinkedIn Headlines That Combine Keywords & Value

-To wrap up this section, I want to show you all what a great job seeker headline looks like when you combine both of the principles above.
+To wrap this section up, I want to show you some headline examples of what a great job seeker headline looks like when you combine both of the principles above.

-Let’s say you’re a Data Scientist looking for a job in the healthcare space.
-You ran your job descriptions through Wordclouds and here’s what you got:
+Let's say you're a Data Scientist looking for a job in the healthcare space.
+You ran your job descriptions through ResyMatch, and here's what you got:

 Keywords: Data Science, Data Scientist, Healthcare, Big Data, Readmission, Patients

-Now let’s say you’re a Marketing Manager in the SaaS space and you’re ready for a new gig.
-You ran your target JDs through WordClouds and come up with:
+Now let's say you're a Marketing Manager in the SaaS space and you're ready for a new gig.
+You ran your target job descriptions through ResyMatch and come up with:

 Keywords: Marketing, SaaS, Apps, Growth, Users

-Here’s a potential headline you might come up with for that:
+Here's a potential LinkedIn headline you might come up with for that:

-Both of these headline examples front load keywords and drive home value!
-Aim for that when you’re writing your own (you can check out more headline examples later on in the post).
+Here's an example of a LinkedIn headline you might use:All of these headline examples front load keywords and drive home value.
+Aim for that when you're writing your own headline!

 LinkedIn Headlines For Entrepreneurs & Thought Leaders